Felix Arndt Portrait

 Terry Smythe's Roll Scan Library

-One of his more fortuitous breaks came in 1912 when Felix joined banjoist Fred Van Eps and his brother Bill Van Eps on a second banjo to form the Van Eps Trio, the first of many such groups led by Fred.
+Felix was teamed with Louis Weslyn in 1911, and they turned out a number of minor successes over the next three years.
+However, one of his more fortuitous breaks came in 1912 when Arndt joined banjoist Fred Van Eps and his brother Bill Van Eps on a second banjo to form the Van Eps Trio, the first of many such groups led by Fred.
 Van Eps had already been recording for Victor Records, so had no problem bringing Felix into the fold.
 When Fred first met Arndt, over a decade younger than himself, he was a fledgling arranger and demonstrator for publisher M. Witmark working for around $20 a week.
 Van Eps was impressed with his skill and style, and tried to recruit Felix against his European mother's objection, since she did not want him leaving a secure position to work as a performer.
 Fred told her that he would guarantee Felix $50 a week, but "if couldn't make $100 I didn't want him."
 She consented, and it launched a fruitful but short career for the talented youth.

-In late 1914 or early 1915 Felix met his famous muse, Nola B. Locke, a professional singer with the St. Louis symphony, and a vocal teacher and capable pianist as well.
-She was born in DeQueen, Arkansas, near Monroe, on July 11, 1889 to real-estate agent George Todd Locke and his wife Callie Blanche (Dooley) Locke.
-She was in the middle of six children in the family of three girls and three boys, the youngest boy dying in infancy in 1900.
+In early 1915 Felix met his famous muse, Nola Blanche Locke, a professional singer with the St. Louis symphony, and a vocal teacher and capable pianist as well.
+She was born in DeQueen, Arkansas, near Monroe, on July 11, 1889 to real-estate agent George Todd Locke and his wife Callie Blanche Dooley.
+Nola was in the middle of six children in the family of three girls and three boys, the youngest boy dying in infancy in 1900.
 George died a year later in 1901.
 Nola was on her own as of the 1910 census, living in St. Louis and likely working as a teacher at that time, having not yet been engaged by the Symphony.
-The circumstances of how she met Felix are unclear, but in her obituary it was stated that Nola had traveled to New York to find a better situation for her vocal talents.
+The circumstances of how she met Felix were outlined in the weekly Hearst newspaper insert magazine, The American Weekly, in the August 14, 1949 edition:

-Soon after they met the couple was engaged, and Felix wrote his signature piece in honor of the occasion, Nola - A Silhouette for the Piano.
-A lilting tune made up largely of interesting patterns, and melodic lines that utilize both hands and span pretty much the entire keyboard, it was a much admired template for what would become the genre of novelty piano in the 1920s.
-Written and copyrighted in late 1915 it was first published and recorded early in 1916.
-Several months after the piece was composed they were happily wed.
-A later attempt to turn it into a relatively unsingable song version with lyrics by added by James F. Burns was met with lukewarm response, the difficult pairing proven by a vocal recording of the piece.
+SThe piece, of course, was Nola - A Silhouette for the Piano.
+A lilting tune made up largely of interesting patterns, and melodic lines that utilize both hands and span pretty much the entire keyboard, it was a much-admired template for what would become the genre of novelty piano in the 1920s.
+Copyrighted in late 1915, it was first published and recorded early in 1916.
+A later attempt to turn it into a relatively unsingable song version with lyrics added by James F. Burns was met with lukewarm response, the difficult pairing proven by a vocal recording of the piece.
+The romance story continues:

-Felix performed both on record and live with variations of the Van Eps group, but at some point pianist Frank Edgar Banta started to fill in from time to time.
-According to Van Eps, he started to have trouble with his hands for some unknown reason, which made his live performances less consistent.
-Banta would eventually take over the piano spot in the group by 1916, partially at the insistence of Victor management who liked that particular combination.marionette cover However, it was over the next two years from 1916 to 1918 that Felix really started to find his niche as a composer as well as a performer and arranger on piano roll, which could forgive any issues he had with controlling his hands.
-There was a second Desecration, An Operatic Nightmare: Desecration Rag #2 (the first was renumbered at this time), and a nice dance piece titled Clover Club.
+Continuing with his recording career, Felix performed both on record and live with variations of the Van Eps group, but at some point pianist Frank Edgar Banta started to fill in from time to time.
+According to Van Eps, Felix started to have trouble with his hands for some unknown reason, which made his live performances less consistent.
+Banta would eventually take over the piano spot in the group by 1916, partially at the insistence of Victor management who liked that particular combination.
+However, it was over the next two years from 1916 to 1918 that Felix really started to find his niche as a composer as well as a performer and arranger on piano roll, which could forgive any issues he had with controlling his hands.
+There was a second Desecration, An Operatic Nightmare: Desecration Rag #2 (the first was renumbered at this time), and a nice dance piece titled Clover Club,which had also been copyrighted in 1915.
 On some of the many rolls for which Felix applied his flying fingers, Nola also accompanied him and got credit for their duets.
+As for their married life, picking up in 1916:

 Right around the time of World War I was when young George Gershwin looked briefly to Arndt as a mentor of sorts.
 Felix likely got George his job with Aeolian Hall on 42nd Street in Manhattan in early 1916, potentially inspiring or even contributing a bit to the single rag that Gershwin wrote, Rialto Ripples.
 It has been suggested that Felix may have introduced George to his friend Irving Caesar, with which Gershwin would later pen his first and biggest hit, Swanee.